Teaching With Heart: Poetry that Speaks to the Courage to Teach

 Tim Ryan is a congressman in his sixth term serving the Ohio Thirteenth Congressional District, which includes Youngstown, Warren, Akron, and Kent.
 He is a relentless advocate for increased investments in and improvements to American education and author of A Mindful Nation: How a Simple Practice Can Help Us Reduce Stress, Improve Performance, and Recapture the American Spirit.

-Leanne Grabel Sander has received funding for an illustrated children’s book, The Little Poet, and is working on a new spoken-word greatest hits show—Call Them Jewels: Thirty Years of Confession.
-She continues her thirty-year career as a special education and language arts teacher in the Portland Public Schools.
+Leanne Grabel Sander has received funding for an illustrated children’s book, The Little Poet, and is working on a new spoken-word greatest hits show—Call Them Jewels.
+She has thirty-years’ experience as a poet and writer and eleven as a special education/language arts teacher.

 Harriet Sanford is the president and CEO of the NEA Foundation and has led the work of the foundation since 2005.
 She began her career as a public school teacher, which led to a senior executive career of more than twenty-eight years, with twenty-two as president and CEO of nonprofit and public organizations.